No-Fee Credit Card Processing

 To correctly set up free credit card processing, there are rules you must follow in order to comply:

-- Maximum 4% of the transaction or the cost of the processing fee, whichever is lower.
+- Set the surcharge to a maximum of 4% of the transaction or the cost of the processing fee (whichever is lower).

-- Shown on the receipt as a separate item.
+- Show surcharges on the receipts as a separate line item.

 Surcharges must be clearly communicated